BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique furniture.

 Where possible, turn furniture around occasionally to even the fading process.

-It is also advisable to keep curtains drawn on sunny days when rooms are not in use.
+Keep curtains drawn on sunny days when rooms are not in use.

 Inspect your furniture regularly for lifting mouldings or veneer, which will sound hollow if lightly tapped.